ankurrajw/Pi-Pupil-Detection/README.md

 ![Image](camstreams.jpg)

-When running this python script in the same directory: ```python3 detect.py```, the detector will operate in the current window:
+When running this python script in the same directory: ```python3 detect.py```, the detector will operate in real-time on the pupil camera and draw the detected pupil as an oval line:
 ![Image](detection.jpg)